 - Summative assessment is assessment where the result contributes to a student's course result. - Formative assessment is scheduled, structured assessment undertaken primarily to provide feedback to learner and assessor on progress made and where the result is not used in determining the final grade or pass criteria in a course.

 NMIT TUTOR GUIDE TO ASSESSMENT describes the NMIT design and procedures for staff in relation to assessment at NMIT.
+Further internal and external references are listed at the end of this document.

 DEFINITIONS